USA SOLO TRAVEL GUIDE

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-BUDGET TRAVEL TIPS
+USA BUDGET TRAVEL

-Travel in the U.S. can be crazy at these times (I personally avoid it), and if the weather is bad, flights can be delayed.
-In general, the best and less expensive times to visit the U.S. are when kids and college students are back in school – September to November and late March to May.
+Travel in the USA can be crazy at these times (I personally avoid it), and if the weather is bad, flights can be delayed.
+In general, the best and less expensive times to visit the USA are when kids and college students are back in school – September to November and late March to May.
 Don’t forget to check the weather of where you’re going – that may also impact where you decide to go.

 The freedom to go anywhere within the 50 states with no new documentation needed is truly a thing of beauty.
 If you haven’t driven across this country, I highly suggest it.
 Stop to see our wonderful national and state parks, or visit one of the many world-class cities we have.
-There’s so much to see and do – trust me, I’m still working on it.
-I have four states left to visit!
+There’s so much to see and do, trust me, I’m still working on it.
+I still have four states left to visit!